What are you looking for?

 Attack Flow

-5. Defender Reduces Poise.
+6. Defender Reduces Poise.
 If the Defender has Poise, reduce the Poise for every Damage taken.
 If there are any unapplied Damage afterwards, continue to next step.
 Otherwise, Attack ends.

-6. Defender Gain Wear.
+7. Defender Gain Wear.
 Defender gains a number of Wear equal to the remaining Damage.

 • If there are unapplied Damage after maxing out Wear, Defender gains one Shallow Wound.

-• If Wear is already maxed out at the start of this step, Defender gains one Deep Wound instead.
+• If Wear is already maxed out at the start of this step, Defender gains one Deep Physical Wound instead.

 If the Defender gains any Wound, move on to the next step.
 Otherwise, Attack ends.